jnskender/johnskender/content/posts/2021-05-08-how-to-use-the-servicenow-cli-behind-a-proxy-server.md

 ### Step 5 : Set your proxy

 The npm package above, [global-agent](https://github.com/gajus/global-agent), is a relatively simple package that overrides the agent option on requests that utilize http.request internally.
+You won't even need to install it because ServiceNow is already using this package elsewhere in the source.

 ServiceNow is using a library, [got](https://github.com/sindresorhus/got), to make their http requests to the instance.
 This library is utilizing http.request under the hood which is why global-agent bootstrap works!

 global-agent relies on an environment variable in your terminal to know which proxy server to use.
 You'll need to add this to your bash/zsh profile to have it persist or just type this command every session.